tonyastolfi/llfs/doc/proposals/always_commit_page_jobs.md

 ### Crash Model

-1. Every `PageDevice` has a _block size_, which must be a power of 2, independent of (though guaranteed not to be larger than) the page size for that device.
-The page size must be a multiple of the block size.
+1. Every `PageDevice` has a _block size_, which must be a power of 2.
+The device's page size must be a multiple (integer) of the block size.
 2. The _block size_ for a `PageDevice` is by definition the maximum write size considered atomic (writes will either succeed or fail, even on power loss; never partially succeed).
 3. The _block size_ for a `PageDeviec` is also by definition the minimum size and alignment when writing data to the underlying storage hardware for that device.
 4. All page writes to a `PageDevice` are considered as equivalent to some number of _block_-sized writes covering the same address extent on the hardware, performed in parallel.